Kraeber Law Office Serving Brentwood

 California’s Fair Employment and Housing Act (FEHA) is one of the strongest state-level protections against harassment, alongside the federal Title VII of the Civil Rights Act.
 These laws mandate that employers take all reasonable steps to prevent harassment and address it swiftly if it occurs.

-Understanding these protections, and the specific obligations of employers in Brentwood, can empower employees to take necessary actions when facing workplace challenges.
+Understanding these protections and the specific obligations of employers in Brentwood can empower employees to take necessary actions when facing workplace challenges.
 At Kraeber Law Office, we provide comprehensive support to ensure our clients feel supported and protected under these legal frameworks.

-Workplace harassment is illegal—Take action now!
+Workplace harassment is illegal—take action now!
 If you’re experiencing a hostile work environment, our Brentwood workplace harassment attorney can help.
 Schedule your consultation today—call (925) 319-5791 or reach out online!

 What Constitutes Workplace Harassment?

-Workplace harassment includes unwelcome conduct based on race, gender, disability, or other protected characteristics that create a hostile work environment.
+Workplace harassment includes unwelcome conduct based on race, gender, disability, or other protected characteristics that creates a hostile work environment.
 It can manifest as verbal comments, physical acts, or visual confrontations, which interfere with an individual's work performance.
 It's essential to recognize harassment early and take documented steps to address it with a workplace harassment lawyer in Brentwood.

 What are the Different Types of Workplace Harassment?